 Like any good cocktail, this drink takes a few extra minutes to make.
 But trust me when I say it's worth it.

-I like agave because it complements the aged flavor of the tequila so well, but if you don't have it, you can substitute simple syrup.
+I like agave because it complements the aged flavor of the tequila so well.
+After all, tequila is distilled from agave plants.
+It works well as a sweetener in many different cocktails, but if you don't have it, you can substitute simple syrup.
 You may need to increase the amount of simple syrup you use as agave is sweeter than sugar.

 Large, oversized ice cubes are the best option for sippable drinks like this.
 A large sphere or cube melts and dilutes the drink slowly.
 This ensures your cocktail is the perfect temperature and consistency from the first sip to the last.
 Many liquor stores now carry large cubes or you can buy these sphere ice molds and make your own at home.